Outsourcing E-learning Design and Development

 - If the process requires your review and feedback only after the development, it is going to cost you a lot.

-- But if your vendor uses an iterative process of review (like SAM), you are sure to cut down costs.
+- If your vendor uses an iterative process of review (like SAM), you are sure to cut down costs.

 3. Set the Right Timeframe for Rollout of the Courses